DTT2411/snow-depot/README.md

 ### Data Modelling
 - **Dbdiagram** (https://dbdiagram.io/) was used to help plan and visualise the models required for the booking and menu apps within the project.

-### Content
+### Content UPDATE
 - **Bootstrap** classes were used extensively throughout the templates to improve responsiveness of html elements and reduce the need for additional custom CSS styling. https://getbootstrap.com/docs/5.3/getting-started/introduction/.
 - **Google Fonts** for custom fonts used throughout site.
 Link to embed code used: https://fonts.googleapis.com/css2?family=Eagle+Lake&family=Gudea:ital,wght@0,400;0,700;1,400&display=swap.
 - **Coolors** (https://coolors.co/) was used to identify a suitable colour scheme for the site.
-- **Pixabay** was used to identify a suitable hero-image for use as the background image for all site pages.
-Direct link to image: https://pixabay.com/photos/landscape-building-architecture-1303550/
+- **Pexels** was the source of the hero image which served as the background image (with a modified translucent filter) for the homepage and product list pages.
+Direct link to image: https://www.pexels.com/photo/snow-top-mountain-under-clear-sky-1054218/
+- **Pixabay** was used to source various royalty-free product images for the product cataglog: https://pixabay.com/
 - **Amiresponsive** (https://ui.dev/amiresponsive) was used to generate the mock-up image for the readme.
 - **Balsamiq Wireframes** (https://balsamiq.com/) was used extensively during planning to guide the structure and layout of the website.
 - **WebAim Contrast checker** (https://webaim.org/resources/contrastchecker/) was used to check the viability of the colour scheme.